Diyor2009/tic-tac-toe/README.md

 - **React Functional Components**: Built using modern React, leveraging hooks and state management.
 - **Smart AI**: The bot is designed to block your moves and try to win the game.

+## Code Disclaimer

+Please accept my apologies in advance for any non-standard code practices you may encounter within this project.
+The code was written during my learning phase, primarily for entertainment purposes, and while it may not strictly adhere to common coding standards, it was a journey filled with valuable lessons and creative exploration.
+Despite the unconventional approach, the end result is quite impressive and demonstrates the joy and challenges of learning development.
+Enjoy the game!

 ## Installation

 To get started with this project, clone the repository and install the dependencies: